apache/pekko/docs/src/main/paradox/serialization-jackson.md

 @@snip [config](/serialization-jackson/src/test/scala/doc/org/apache/pekko/serialization/jackson/SerializationDocSpec.scala) { #manifestless }

-Note that Akka remoting already implements manifest compression, and so this optimization will have no significant impact for messages sent over remoting.
+Note that Pekko remoting already implements manifest compression, and so this optimization will have no significant impact for messages sent over remoting.
 It's only useful for messages serialized for other purposes, such as persistence or distributed data.

 ## Additional features

 Additional Jackson serialization features can be enabled/disabled in configuration.
-The default values from Jackson are used aside from the the following that are changed in Akka's default configuration.
+The default values from Jackson are used aside from the the following that are changed in Pekko's default configuration.

 @@snip [reference.conf](/serialization-jackson/src/main/resources/reference.conf) { #features }